 When compared with platforms like EstateGuru or Crowdestate, where the minimum investment in one project is €50 or €100, the only conclusion you can draw is that you achieve solid diversification with less capital.

-When it comes to the protection of your investment, it’s fair to say that Mintos would be a safer choice for most investors.
+When it comes to the protection of your investment, it’s fair to say that Mintos would be a "safer" choice for most investors because of "their" buyback guarantee.
+But as you know by now, Mintos' buyback guarantee doesn't mean anything.

 Average interest is something that shouldn’t be your main comparison criteria either, as this is a historical metric.
-The more important metric is the interest of loans that are currently listed on the platform.
+The more important metric is the interest of loans that are currently listed on the platform as well as the current default rate on Bondora.

 Comparison of Features

 When looking at investment tools, both platforms offer more or less the same features.
-When you look at the earnings from tools that promise high liquidity (Go and Grow vs. Mintos Invest and Access), Mintos manages to deliver higher annual returns.
+When you look at the earnings from tools that promise high liquidity (Go and Grow vs. Mintos Invest and Access), Mintos manages to deliver higher annual returns (unless the lender gets suspended and your money will be locked).

 Comparing Availability of Current Loans